PenguLoader/PenguLoader/README.md

 ### Theme the League Client

-To change default style, just add your CSS:
+To change the default style, just add your CSS:

 ```js
 function addCss(filename) {